vub-dl/SLGrad/Backbones/ReadMe.md

 - **Multi-LeNet**: Slightly adapted LeNet architecture for experiments on the Multi-MNIST [[4]](#4) dataset.
 Code adapted from [[5]](#5).

 When choosing a dataset in the parameters in run_experiments.py, the correct backbone is automatically selected.
-To change the default backbone used for each dataset, modify code in MTL_MODEL_OPT.py.
+To change the default backbone used for each dataset, modify the code in MTL_MODEL_OPT.py.

 # References